Home / Case studies / The Devils (1971) The Devils (1971...

 The original UK cinema version remained unavailable on video in the UK until 1997, when it was resubmitted to the BBFC following an airing on BBC 2 in 1995.
 This version restored the material cut in America but did not restore the material originally cut by Warners and the BBFC.

-Much of the footage originally cut in 1971 was subsequently unearthed at the beginning of the 2000 and sections were shown in a TV documentary on Channel 4 in 2002.
-However, this material has yet to be restored to the film itself or resubmitted to the BBFC.
+Much of the footage originally cut in 1971 was recovered in the early 2000s, and portions were included in a Channel 4 television documentary in 2002.
+However, this material has not been restored to the film or resubmitted to the BBFC.